Educational-Engagement-via-RL/Engagement-via-RL-ET/README.md

 **<span style="background-color: yellow">[To be added]</span>**

 ## Appendix A: References <a name="references"></a>
-[1] [Fahad Mon, Bisni, Asma Wasfi, Mohammad Hayajneh, Ahmad Slim, and Najah Abu Ali.
-2023.
-"Reinforcement Learning in Education: A Literature Review" Informatics 10, no. 3: 74.] (https://doi.org/10.3390/informatics10030074).
+[1] Mon, F., Bisni, K., Wasfi, A., Hayajneh, M., Slim, A., & Abu Ali, N. (2023).
+Reinforcement Learning in Education: A Literature Review.
+Informatics, 10(3), 74.
+[2] Pattemore, M., & Gilabert, R. (2023).
+Using eye-tracking to measure cognitive engagement with feedback in a digital literacy game.
+The Language Learning Journal, 51(4), 472-490.
+[3] Singla, A. (2021).
+Reinforcement Learning for Education: Opportunities and Challenges. arXiv preprint arXiv:2107.08828v1.Retrieved from arXiv.
-[2] [Keyan Ding, Kede Ma, Shiqi Wang.
-2019.
-"Intrinsic Image Popularity Assessment" Proceedings of the 27th ACM International Conference on Multimedia] (https://doi.org/10.48550/arXiv.1907.01985)
+[4] Ding, K., Ma, K., & Wang, S. (2019).
+Intrinsic Image Popularity Assessment.
+In Proceedings of the 27th ACM International Conference on Multimedia.
+[5] Bartlett, F. C. (1995).
+Remembering.
+Cambridge University Press.
+(Original work published 1932).
+[6] Radianti, J., Majchrzak, T. A., Fromm, J., & Wohlgenannt, I. (2022).
+Eye-Tracking in Immersive Virtual Reality for Education: A Review of the Current Progress and Applications.
+Frontiers in Education, 7, 697032.
+[7] Chi, M., VanLehn, K., Litman, D., & Jordan, P. (2011).
+An evaluation of pedagogical tutorial tactics for a natural language tutoring system: A reinforcement learning approach.
+International Journal of Artificial Intelligence in Education, 21, 83–113.DOI
+[8] Borys, M., & Plechawska-Wójcik, M. (2017).
+Eye-tracking metrics in perception and visual attention research.
+EJMT, 3, 11-23.

 ## Appendix B: UI <a name="UI"></a>
 **<span style="background-color: yellow">[To be added]</span>**